aws/aws-sdk-java-v2/docs/guidelines/business-metrics-guidelines.md

 ### Feature-Centric Placement

-**MUST** add business metrics where the feature is resolved, at the point where it is finalized that the feature is being used.
-Consider cases where features can be overridden - the decision is to add business metrics at the place where the feature is finalized.
+**MUST** add business metrics when we finalize/know for sure that the feature is being used.
+To account for cases where features can be overridden, add business metrics at the point where feature usage is confirmed and finalized.

 **Rationale:** Based on team discussion, this approach was chosen over centralized placement in `ApplyUserAgentStage` because:
 - **Better separation of concerns**: `ApplyUserAgentStage` remains ignorant of internal feature implementation details